Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Introduction

-To address these limitations, we propose a deep reinforcement learning (DRL)-based affective workload allocation controller (AWAC) for MH-MR teams, as illustrated in Fig. \ref{fig:AWA_concept}.
-The proposed controller is capable of adaptively reallocating workloads based on the operators' performance during collaborative missions with the MRS. Operator performance is estimated by self-reporting questionnaire scores (i.e., subjective measurement) and the results of a deep learning (DL)-based cognitive workload prediction algorithm using physiological and behavioral data.
+To address these limitations (details in Section \ref{sec:background}), we propose a deep reinforcement learning (DRL)-based affective workload allocation controller (AWAC) for MH-MR teams, as illustrated in Fig. \ref{fig:AWA_concept}, in where the affective workload refers to changing the amount of the workload based on each human operator's task performance estimated from subjective and objective CWL measurements \cite{kalyuga2011cognitive,jo2024smart}.
+Thus, the proposed controller can adaptively reallocate workloads based on the operators' performance during collaborative missions with the MRS. Operator performance is estimated by self-reporting questionnaire scores (i.e., subjective measurement) and the results of a deep learning (DL)-based CWL prediction algorithm using physiological and behavioral data (i.e., objective measurement).
 To evaluate our proposed system, we use a closed-circuit television (CCTV) monitoring task by a MH-MR team as an example and conduct extensive real-world team-based user experiments for quantitative measurement and qualitative analysis.